Skip to main content

 • You can also use other proven strategies like generation, reflection and mnemonic devices to enhance and deepen your learning.

-Do get a copy of the book for more details of learning research and examples, get our Make It Stick summary bundle for an overview of the various ideas and tips, or check out more resources at https://makeitstick.net.
+You can purchase the book here for more details of learning research and examples, or check out more resources at makeitstick.net.

 Click here to download Make it Stick book summary and infographic